ohiislambd/teaching_did_spring26/README.md

 This table shows that the treatment group improved more than the control group, and the extra improvement is the DiD estimate.

-Note that the Control Group experiences a increase by 4 points in the outcome variable between the pre- and post-treatment periods.
+Note that the Control Group experiences an increase by 4 points in the outcome variable between the pre- and post-treatment periods.
 Note that the Control Group already has a 2-point advantage over the treatment group in the outcome in the pre=treatment period.